Neuengamme concentration camp: Cap Arcona

-The order to transfer the prisoners from the camps to the prison ships came from the Hamburg Gauleiter Karl Kaufmann who was himself acting on orders from Berlin.
-Although Kaufmann later claimed during the war crimes tribunal that the prisoners were destined for Sweden, the Higher SS and Police Leader of Hamburg, Georg-Henning Graf von Bassewitz-Behr, said at the same trial that the prisoners were, in fact, slated to be killed in compliance with Himmler's orders.
-It has been suggested that the plan itself called for scuttling the ships with the prisoners still aboard.
+The order to transfer the prisoners from the camps to the prison ships came from the Hamburg Gauleiter Karl Kaufmann who was acting on orders from Berlin.
+Although Kaufmann later claimed during the war crimes tribunal that the prisoners were destined for Sweden, the Higher SS and Police Leader of Hamburg, Georg-Henning Graf von Bassewitz-Behr, said at the same trial that the prisoners were scheduled to be killed in compliance with Himmler's orders.
+It has been suggested that the plan called for scuttling the ships with the prisoners still aboard.

 Camp operation

 Hunger reigned supreme.
 The food given to prisoners was so terribly insufficient that most died within three months of arrival.
 The meager portions available were of poor quality and were often inedible.
 The most lethal disease in the camp was dysentery.
 Many prisoners attempted to acquire food illegally, and others managed to survive through food packages from relatives and the Red Cross.
 Only certain groups of prisoners, however, were even allowed to receive any mail from family or international organizations.

 Life in the camp was a constant struggle for survival, down to the smallest of details.
 One of the few possessions the prisoners were allowed to have, their bowls, were rusty and could only be washed in cold water.

 At the start of the building of the camp, prisoners slept on the floor of their crowded wooden barracks.
 In 1941, three-tier bunk beds were installed.
 From 1944, bunks were shared by two or three prisoners.
-The smell and overcrowding meant sleep was impossible after the 10–12 hour workday, and the bathrooms were always overcrowded in the mornings.
+The smell and overcrowding meant sleep was impossible after the 10–12-hour workday, and the bathrooms were always overcrowded in the mornings.

 Prisoners clung to friendships and relationships in small groups.
 Intellectual activities as well as the rare opportunities for cultural activities like drawing, woodcarving, talking about literature, and reciting poetry or songs helped them maintain their will to survive.